alexbalan08/Conditional-Coverage-in-House-Price-Prediction-/README.md

 - **Studentized residuals**: Scales the error by an estimate of its standard deviation (adaptive to "local" uncertainty) - and this is really cool

 ### 3. **Prediction Pipeline**
-- Train a regression model (e.g., LinearRegression), the model performance is not the scope of this project
+- Train a regression model (LinearRegression), the model performance is not the scope of this project
 - Fit a secondary model to predict residual spread (as the mathematical paper introduced so a different model for residuals)
 - Calibrate conformal prediction intervals on the calibration set
 - Construct intervals on test data using both methods